FREE VEIN SCREENINGS ALL DAY LONG NOW!

 Radiofrequency (RF) Ablation.
 RF therapy is a minimally invasive alternative to traditional vein stripping.
 The Venefit™ procedure uses a segmental ablation technique, which incorporates the ClosureFast catheter to heat a 7 cm vein length in one 20-second interval.
 After each segment is treated, the catheter is re-positioned to the next segment, and the process is repeated until the entire length of the diseased vein has been sealed.
 The catheter delivers uniform, consistent heat to each segment.
 This causes the vein to shrink, collapse and seal shut.
 Once the vein is sealed, healthy veins take over and redirect blood flow.
 The RF procedure can be performed under local anesthesia in the office, and most patients return to normal activity in a day.

+Other Treatments.
 Other modalities for vein treatment are available.
 Our physician will determine the best course of treatment for each patient, and outline an individual treatment plan for each patient.
 Almost all procedures are done in the office under local anesthesia.
 This keeps costs down, and gets patients back on their feet faster than getting the procedures done in a hospital setting under general anesthesia.

 Because there are many veins in the leg, the blood that would have flowed through the closed vein simply flows through other healthy veins .
 The loss of the diseased vein is not a problem for the circulatory system.